alissatroiano/MS-1/README.md

 This project was deployed with [Github Pages](https://pages.github.com/).
 The [developer](https://github.com/alissatroiano) deployed the project successfully by following these steps:

-1. Created a repository
+1. Created a repository.
-1. Cloned the repository
+1. Opened project in GitHub Desktop and VSCode.
-1. Created index.html
+1. Created index.html.
-1. Built project website
+1. Built project website.
-1. Commited and pushed all changes to Github
+1. Commited and pushed all changes to Github.
-1. Once project was completed, visited "repository settings" on GitHub.com
+1. Once project was completed, visited "repository settings" on GitHub.com.
-1. Scrolled down to the GitHub Pages section and clicked, "source"
+1. Scrolled down to the GitHub Pages section and clicked, "source".
 1. Fired up a browser and went [here](https://alissatroiano.github.io/MS-1/) to ensure deployment was successful.

 To run this project remotely: